JimGardner0204/TheBigHistoryQuiz/README.md

 - The question section is where the user will see the quiz question in bold font, with the answer section directly below, comprising of four options with a radio button next to each option, offering the user the chance to pick one of the options.

+- Users cannot submit an answer without selecting a radio button

 - Once the user has picked their answer, they click on the submit button located directly below the answers and once submitted, the progress section displaying the 'Question Number' and 'Correct Score' will update accordingly.

 - The font size in this section has been increased for mobile users to focus more prominently on the quiz element of the site, with the heading section fonts decreased.
 This allows a much more user friendly mobile experience, as the questions are easier to read, and answers easier to pick through scaled up radio buttons, and fonts as mentioned.